 The EMS includes a high-pressure injection system, knock sensors, as well as low-friction pistons to improve the driving experience.
 The EMS is also supplied by the engine management system.
 Diagonal Shift Assistance (DSA) is also available for an improved driving experience.
 With forward strut suspension and three-link rear suspension, the ride quality is also improved.

 When it comes to the pricing for the Maruti Suzuki Eeco, it begins with the 5 seat variant of Rs 3.80 lakh and the 5 Seater AC car plus CNG of Rs 4.95 lakh.
 The 7-seater STD variant is available at Rs 4.10 lakh, with all prices indicated as the ex-showroom prices.
-The Eeco has no direct rivals but you have to increase your budget to get the nearest competitor Renault Triber.
+Maruti Suzuki Eeco has no direct rivals.